 Circadian rhythm is a an innate biologic feature of living organisms that relates to time and life functions.
-Generally, this rhythm is based on 24-hour period.
+Generally, this rhythm is based on a 24-hour period.

 Circadian Rhythm Sleep Disorders refer to disruptions in the timing of sleep and wake and the consequences that result form the disruption.
 We all have an internal clock that regulates certain biological functions over a 24-hour period.
 That clock is referred to as your circadian rhythm..

 As with many body functions, your circadian rhythm can get out of alignment for a variety of reasons.
 For example, the demands of a job, newborn baby or travel can disrupt your body clock.
 When your internal rhythm is off, it can affect your sleep as well as your wake time.